-Are there any circumstances where Desmopressin should not be used for enuresis?
+Are there any circumstances where desmopressin should not be used for enuresis?

-Desmopressin should not be used in children who have cardiovascular disease, cardiac insufficiency, who are taking diuretics, have hypertension or who have a history of hyponatremia.
+Desmopressin should not be used in children or young people who have cardiovascular disease, cardiac insufficiency, who are taking diuretics, have hypertension or who have a history of hyponatremia.
 It should not be used in young people who have polydipsia due to alcohol dependence or who have psychogenic polydipsia.

-Desmopressin should be used with caution with children who have asthma, reduced renal function, cystic fibrosis or migraine.
+Desmopressin should be used with caution with those who have asthma, reduced renal function, cystic fibrosis, or epilepsy.

-The British National Formulary for Children provides a list of possible drug interactions for Desmopressin.
-All the drugs listed may increase the risk or hyponatremia when given in combination with Desmopressin.
+The British National Formulary for Children provides a list of possible drug interactions for desmopressin.
+All the drugs listed may increase the risk of hyponatremia when given in combination with desmopressin.
 The symptoms of hyponatremia include headache, nausea, vomiting, confusion, sleepiness, restlessness, muscle weakness and in severe cases convulsions.